Howard P. Rawlings

 How Do I Apply?

-By May 15, 2024, for priority consideration, or June 1, 2024, for final consideration: file the 2024-2025 Free Application for Federal Student Aid (FAFSA) or State financial aid application for undocumented students (formerly MSFAA) through the new MHEC One-App.
+By March 1, 2025: file the 2025-2026 Free Application for Federal Student Aid (FAFSA) or State financial aid application for undocumented students (formerly MSFAA) through the new MHEC One-App.
 A Maryland university or college MUST be listed on the FAFSA or MHEC One-App by either deadline in order to be considered.

 • The FAFSA is open to U.S. Citizens and Eligible Non-Citizens